SiveMdluli/fluffy-rabbit/README.md

 # fluffy-rabbit
-Fluffy-rabbit stores projects I have worked on since I started learning Bootstrap4 on Udemy Stores code snippets too, for the course I'm doing now(JavaScript).
+Fluffy-rabbit stores projects I have worked on since I started learning Bootstrap4 on Udemy.
+It also stores code snippets too, for the course I'm doing now(JavaScript).